humdrum-tools/vhv-documentation/filter/fb/index.md

 *-	*-
 </script>

-This also works when using the `-i` option.
+This also works in combination with the `-i` option.

 {% include verovio.html
 	source="above_i"